 Additional Application Materials

-In addition to the general Graduate School Application Materials you must also submit:
+In addition to the general Graduate School Application Materials you must also submit the following materials:

-• Creative Writing Sample (15-20 pages) – for candidates interested in the Creative Writing concentration only.
+• For candidates interested in the Creative Writing concentration only.
 The genre of the piece should reflect your intended focus area; specify either fiction, poetry, drama, or creative non-fiction.
 (This document should be uploaded as either a part of or alongside your critical writing sample in your application portal.)

 Applications for admission and assistantships for the spring semester are due by November 15.